-2019 was a poor recruitment year for all species that are indexed as age-0: alewife, bloater, rainbow smelt, and yellow perch.
-Recent analysis of BT survey data indicated strong year-classes of these species were associated with warmer spring and summer water temperatures (Bunnell et al. 2016), but 2019 buoy data are not yet summarized to compare 2019 climatic data to previous years.
-Comparing 2019 estimates of prey fish biomass to previous years depends on one's temporal perspective.
-Focusing on the AC survey results that date back to 2004, total prey fish biomass remains near the long-term average, although the 2019 YAO alewife biomass estimate is 34% lower than the long-term average.
-Comparing the 2019 acoustic estimates of YAO fish to the mean YAO biomass from the 1970s-1990s (in the BT survey), however, reveals substantial declines.
-Alewife 2019 biomass was only 18% of the 1970s-1990s mean.
-Bloater 2019 biomass was only 11% of the 1970s-1990s mean.
-Finally, rainbow smelt 2019 biomass was only 1% of the 1970s-1990s mean.
-Hence the AC survey indicates relative stability and a modest decline for alewife biomass in 2019, relative to surveys since 2004.
-But longer-term comparisons to the BT surveys reveal considerable declines in the 2000s for these three key species.
-Given the importance of alewife as a prey fish for Lake Michigan salmonines, one additional result to highlight is the severe truncation of their age distribution in 2019: less than 1% of the population was older than age 3, which can limit spawning stock biomass for future year-classes.
+The year 2021 was an average-to-poor recruitment year for three species that are indexed as age-0: alewife, rainbow smelt, and yellow perch.
+However, comparing 2021 estimates of prey fish biomass to previous years depends on the temporal perspective.
+Focusing on the AC survey results that date back to 2004, total prey fish biomass was higher than the long-term average, although the 2021 YAO alewife biomass estimate is 21% lower than the long-term average.
+Comparing the 2021 acoustic estimates of YAO fish to the mean YAO biomass from the 1970s-1990s (in the BT survey), however, reveals substantial long-term declines.
+Alewife 2021 biomass was only 18% of the 1970s-1990s mean.
+Bloater 2021 biomass was only 11% of the 1970s-1990s mean.
+Finally, rainbow smelt 2021 biomass was only 1% of the 1970s-1990s mean.
+Hence the AC survey indicates relative stability and a modest decline for alewife biomass in 2021, relative to surveys since 2004.
+But longer-term comparisons to the results from the BT survey reveal considerable declines during the 1990s or early 2000s for these three key species.